 CSKA IS THE CLUB OF ARMY MEN

-CSKA gave a start for the development of many of the legends of Bulgarian football.
-Among them are: the only Bulgarian who won the Golden Ball - Hristo Stoichkov; the first Bulgarian footballer that scored a goal at the European Club Championship – Emil Kostadinov; the record-holder of awards for Footballer №1 of Bulgaria and in terms of scored goals for the national team - Dimitar Berbatov; the first Bulgarian holder of Golden Shoe – Petar Zhekov and many others.
-It is Zhekov who is the record holder of scored goals for CSKA – 144.
-Boris Gaganelov, in his turn, is the footballer with the greatest number of scored goals for the club – 350.
+The club is known as the „Killer of European champions“.
+So far, CSKA has won against four current winners of the European Cup / Champions League, and in three of these cases eliminated these champions - Ajax (1974), Nottingham (1981) and Liverpool (1982).
+CSKA has given a path to many of the legends of Bulgarian football.
+Among them are the only Bulgarian who won the Golden Ball - Hristo Stoichkov; the first Bulgarian football player to score in the final of a European club tournament - Emil Kostadinov; the record holder for awards for Footballer №1 of Bulgaria and for goals for the national team - Dimitar Berbatov; the first Bulgarian winner of the Golden Boot - Petar Zhekov, and many others.
+Zhekov is the best goal scorer in the history of CSKA with 144 goals.
+Boris Gaganelov is the player with the most appearances - 350.